California Republican Darrell Issa headed back to Congress

-SAN DIEGO (AP) — Former California Republican U.S. Rep. Darrell Issa was victorious Saturday in his race to return to Congress where he once headed the powerful House Oversight and Government Reform Committee and launched investigations of the Obama administration.
+SAN DIEGO (AP) — Former California Republican U.S. Rep. Darrell Issa was victorious Saturday in his race to return to Congress where he once headed the powerful House Oversight and Government Reform Committee and became a GOP favorite for launching a string of investigations of the Obama administration.

 The former nine-term congressman and ardent supporter of President Donald Trump trailed early in the San Diego-area 50th District.
 But as more votes were counted after Election Day, he overtook Democrat Ammar Campa-Najjar.
-The latest vote count update gave him a 23,000-vote lead and secured the seat.
+The latest vote count update gave him about 54% of the votes and a 23,000-vote lead.

 Issa already had declared victory in a statement posted to social media Friday night.